Constable of the Tower

 The Constable of the Tower is the most senior appointment at the Tower of London.
 In the Middle Ages a constable was the person in charge of a castle when the owner—the king or a nobleman—was not in residence.
 The Constable of the Tower had a unique importance as the person in charge of the principal fortress defending the capital city of England.

 Today the role of Constable is a ceremonial one and mainly involves taking part in traditional ceremonies within the Tower as well as being part of the community that lives within its perimeter.
 The Constable is also a trustee of Historic Royal Palaces and of the Royal Armouries.

 Under the King's Regulations for the Army, the office of Constable is conferred upon a field marshal or a retired general officer for a five-year term.
 The Constable appointed in 2022 is General Sir Gordon Messenger.
-The Constable's ceremonial deputy is the Lieutenant of the Tower of London, currently Sir George Norton;

-this office is generally entrusted to a general officer of lower rank than the Constable.
+The Constable's ceremonial deputy is the Lieutenant of the Tower of London, currently Lieutenant General Sir George Norton; this office is generally entrusted to a general officer of lower rank than the Constable.

 At the conclusion of the Constable's installation ceremony, the Lord Chamberlain symbolically hands over the King's House to the Constable.
-He in turn entrusts it to the Resident Governor, who is responsible for the day-to-day running of His Majesty's Palace and Fortress, the Tower of London.
+He in turn entrusts it to the Resident Governor, who is responsible for the day-to-day running of the Tower of London.